LDAWG-a11y/a11yWebApp/src/guides/wait-theres-more-than-one-type-of-pdf-pdf-standards-and-how-they-differ-in-terms-of-accessibility.md

 title: Wait, there's more than one type of PDF?
 PDF standards and how they differ in terms of accessibility.
 summary: How do you make accessible PDF files?
-This article explains how to make an accessible PDF file, the different types and standards of PDF files, and how you should approach using PDF overall, with a focus on public sector organisations in the UK..
+This article explains how to make an accessible PDF file and the different types and standards of PDF files.
 author: hallen
 date: 2023-01-23
 toc: true